RobustPerception/azure_metrics_exporter/README.md

 ## Exporter configuration

-This exporter requires a configuration file.
-By default, it will look for the azure.yml file in the CWD.
+This exporter requires a configuration file containing the metrics to be collected.
+By default, it will look for the `azure.yml` file in the CWD, or the file specified via `--config.file=/path/to/azure.yml`.

 ### Azure account requirements